Costa del Montgrí

 Three sea bodies, sixteen indexed dive regions, and one of Europe's densest marine-reserve networks, from Mediterranean groupers to Atlantic angel sharks.

 Sixteen indexed dive areas spread across three sea bodies.
-Costa Brava is the most developed corner, eight indexed areas from L'Estartit south to the Costa del Maresme, built on a limestone and granite coast with the Illes Medes reserve as its anchor and Palamos, Cap de Creus, Begur, Tossa de Mar, Sant Feliu de Guixols, and Costa del Montgri filling out a portfolio of wrecks, gorgonian walls, tunnel systems, and shore-friendly seahorse coves.
+Costa Brava is the most developed corner, seven indexed areas built on a limestone and granite coast with the Illes Medes reserve as its anchor and Palamos, Cap de Creus, Begur, Tossa de Mar, Sant Feliu de Guixols, and Costa del Montgri filling out a portfolio of wrecks, gorgonian walls, tunnel systems, and shore-friendly seahorse coves; just south, the separate Costa del Maresme coast adds Barcelona's everyday rocky-ridge diving.
 The single Murcia entry, Cabo de Palos, is small but outsized in reputation: a 1995 marine reserve protecting the Islas Hormigas submarine mountains and the SS Sirio, Naranjito and Stanfield wrecks, with currents that select for advanced and technical divers.
 Spanish forum users routinely call it the country's best peninsular dive.

 The Balearic Islands currently surface through Ibiza, with the 142 m Don Pedro freighter wreck, gorgonian fields at Ses Bledes, and 200 km of coastline; Mallorca and Menorca hold further reserves not yet content-indexed.
 The north Atlantic coast, Galicia and the Cantabrian Sea, is colder and more weather-bound and remains the country's narrowest window for foreign divers.
 See the area pages above for site-by-site detail; the comparison table covers all sixteen indexed areas at a glance.